shrinerb/shrine/README.md

 ## Amazon S3

 So far in the examples we've only used the FileSystem storage.
-However, Shrine also ships with S3 storage, which internally uses the [aws-sdk] gem.
+However, Shrine also ships with S3 storage (which internally uses the [aws-sdk] gem).

 ```
 gem "aws-sdk", "~> 2.1"